Studsministern/1DT305-Applied-IoT-Project/README.md

 ### Transmitting the data / connectivity

-The data is transmitted using WiFi, as the plant that is monitored will be inside a room with WiFi-connectivity.
+The data is transmitted using Wi-Fi, as the plant that is monitored will be inside a room with Wi-Fi-connectivity.
 The MQTT protocol is used to be able to send data to Adafruit IO, and the data itself is sent every 20 minutes.
 The long interval between publishing information is mainly because of two reasons:

 1. Because the plant takes up the moisture very slowly.
 As it is, measuring the moisture every 20 minutes is very frequent in comparison to the speed of decrease in moisture.
 2. Because the soil moisture sensor should be powered on as little as possible.
 Right now it is only used 1/600th of the time.

-For this project, WiFi works very well even if the data rate is overkill when only sending three measurements every 20 minutes.
+For this project, Wi-Fi works very well, even if the data rate is overkill when only sending three measurements every 20 minutes.
 If the power consumption would be taken into account, LoRaWAN could be used to provide a much lower power consumption.
-That would also make it possible to monitor plants out of range of WiFi connectivity.
+That would also make it possible to monitor plants out of range of Wi-Fi connectivity.

-> TODO: Webhook used when implementing notifications?

 &nbsp;

 ### Presenting the data

+The data is stored in Adafruit IO every time data is received, which is every 20 minutes.
+With the free tier, data is stored for 30 days.
+This is more than enough for the current extent of this project, as 30 days covers several watering cycles for a plant.
+If the purpose would change in the future, for example if one would like to analyse data to predict when a plant needs to be watered, another database solution may be needed.
+But right now the current implementation works very well.

+To setup a dashboard and visualize data in Adafruit IO, their [basics tutorials](https://learn.adafruit.com/search?q=Adafruit%2520IO%2520Basics) once again explain the topic very well.

 <!--
 Describe the presentation part.
 How is the dashboard built?
 How long is the data preserved in the database?